Municipal disinvestment: History

-The New Deal and the postwar era
+New Deal and postwar era

 Out of the New Deal came the Public Works Administration, funding the construction of thousands of low-rent homes and infrastructure development.
 Meanwhile the Homeowners Refinancing Act, as well as the Wagner-Steagall Housing Act three years later, provided generous incentives and reimbursements aimed at Americans recovering from the Great Depression who could not yet afford to invest in equity.
 In the postwar era, returning veterans were seeking homes to start families.
 There was a period of intense residential expansion surrounding major US cities, and banks were gratuitously providing loans in order for families to afford moving there.
 It is in this new economic landscape where redlining, exclusionary zoning, and predatory lending flourished.

-The programs enacted during this time provided more displacement than they did replacement: the beginning years of housing and infrastructure development were defined by their clearance and destruction of communities.
-The Housing Act of 1949 increased the mandate for public housing, but in claiming to combat "slums" and "blight" the act was worded so vaguely that those terms could have been applied to most any post-Depression urban neighborhood.
-What was intended to rebuild in decayed communities was used against poor but otherwise flourishing neighborhoods by labeling them ghettos.
+The programs that were then enacted provided more displacement than replacement, and the beginning years of housing and infrastructure development were defined by their clearance and destruction of communities.
+The Housing Act of 1949 increased the mandate for public housing, but in claiming to combat "slums" and "blight," it was worded so vaguely that those terms could have been applied to almost all post-Depression urban neighborhoods.
+What was intended to rebuild in decayed communities was used against poor but otherwise-flourishing neighborhoods by labeling them ghettos.

-The Federal Aid Highway Act of 1956 extended demolition of neighborhoods, with new roads cutting through the most vulnerable neighborhoods in order to create more direct arteries between the metropolitan and the downtown areas.
-The highway's construction expanded upon the already widening schism of urban poor and the suburban by further enabling white flight and reducing a focus on public transport.
+The Federal Aid Highway Act of 1956 extended demolition of neighborhoods with new roads cutting through the most vulnerable ones to create more direct arteries between the metropolitan and the downtown areas.
+Highway construction expanded upon the already--widening schism of urban poor and the suburban by further enabling white flight and reducing the focus on public transport.